 Evelyn Douek

-Evelyn Douek is an assistant professor of law at Stanford Law School and was a senior research fellow at the Knight First Amendment Institute at Columbia University from 2021-22.
+Evelyn Douek is an assistant professor of law at Stanford Law School and was a senior research fellow at the Knight First Amendment Institute at Columbia University from 2021-2022.
 Her scholarship focuses on online speech regulation, content moderation, and platform governance.
-Her research has appeared or is forthcoming in numerous outlets, including the Columbia Law Review, the University of Chicago Law Review Online, The Atlantic, and Slate.
-She also blogs and podcasts at Lawfare.
-She holds a doctorate from Harvard Law School on private and public regulation of online speech.
-Before to attending Harvard Law School, Douek clerked for Chief Justice Susan Kiefel of the High Court of Australia.
+Her research has appeared or is forthcoming in numerous outlets, including the Harvard Law Review, Columbia Law Review, the University of Chicago Law Review Online, The Atlantic, and Slate.
+She hosts a podcast about content moderation called “Moderated Content,” hosted the first season of the Knight Institute’s podcast, “Views on First,” and is featured on episode seven of “Views on First: War & Speech.”
+She holds a doctorate from Harvard Law School on private and public regulation of online speech, and clerked for Justice Susan Kiefel of the High Court of Australia.

 Selected Projects